NarloyZBoy/-MartinezR-.github.io/projects/zyper.md

 The goal of creating a model rocket that had a payload that would "excite" once a time of flight "(TOF)" sensor reaches a certain distance is presented.
 Data/ construction information can be found here.

+UPDATE [8/16/26]: Certain sections have been omitted from the report.
+Data, tables, code, and 3D models to be uploaded.

 ## Project Poster
 <style>
 img {